jnv/lists/README.md

 * [50-DI](https://github.com/svaksha/50-DI) – Curated Diversity Index of grants, scholarships and FA that encourages diversity in STEM fields aimed at half the world's population.
   * http://svaksha.github.io/50-DI/
 * [Annual-Reading-List](https://github.com/davidskeck/Annual-Reading-List) – A list of things to read every year.

-  > I feel like a lot of people read important ideas once and naever get the chance to implement them.
-The purpose of this list is that ideas that are important to me get the chance to take hold in my mind.
-By reading these works annually, I will be introduced to these ideas again and again until they become habitual to me.
 * [awesomebandnames](https://github.com/LycaonIsAWolf/awesomebandnames) – The open-source list of awesome band names.
 * [awesome-biology](https://github.com/vivekiitkgp/awesome-biology) –  Learning resources, research papers, tools and other resources related to Biology.
 * [awesome-gif](https://github.com/Kikobeats/awesome-gif) – GIF /dʒ/ links and resources.